Nandaka/PixivUtil2/readme.txt

                             (required: [y/n] for wildcard, start page, end page, followed by tags)
                         4 - Download from list
-                            (optional: followed by path to list)
-                        5 - Download from user bookmark
+                            (optional: followed by path to list and optional tag) 5 - Download from user bookmark
                             (optional: followed by [y/n] for private bookmark) 6 - Download from image bookmark